-The Barrow County Board of Education's (School District's) financial statements for the fiscal year ended June 30, 2019 includes a series of basic financial statements that report financial information for the School District as a whole, its funds, and its fiduciary responsibilities.
-The Statement of Net Position and the Statement of Activities provide financial information about all of the School District's activities and present both a short-term and long-term view of the School District's finances on a global basis.
+The Barrow County Board of Education's (School District's) financial statements for the fiscal year ended June 30, 2020 includes a series of basic financial statements that report financial information for the School District as a whole, its funds, and its fiduciary responsibilities.
+The Statement of Net Position and the Statement of Activities provide financial information about all of the School District's finances on a global basis.
 The fund financial statements provide information about all of the School District's funds.
 Information about these funds, such as the School District's general fund, is important in its own right, but will also give insight into the School District's overall soundness as reported in the Statement of Net Position and the Statement of Activities.